-The development of this molecule is now progressing in a fast way and the diagnostic agent could reach the market before 2022.
+The development of this molecule is now progressing in a fast way (Phase II) and the diagnostic agent could reach the market by 2023.

 Radiation Type: beta electrons (β–)